Mark Moseley (actor): Career

-Moseley has also played Mushu for Disney in everything except the original film Mulan, where Eddie Murphy played Mushu.
+Mark Moseley has also played Mushu for Disney in everything except the original film Mulan, where Eddie Murphy played Mushu.
 This includes starring in the sequel, Mulan 2, the former Mulan parade, and a trove of theme park attractions, TV shows, and video games, for example, the Square Enix game Kingdom Hearts II.
 He also voiced several characters in Shrek 2 and sang in Murphy's place in the Shrek extra ending, Shrek in the Swamp Karaoke Dance Party and Donkey in the Shrek video games.
 Moseley has also sound-doubled Arnold Schwarzenegger, most notably in the video game Terminator 3: The Redemption, in which Moseley's voice is often heard 'side-by-side' with Schwarzenegger's original recordings for the previous Terminator game.
 Moseley has appeared on numerous hit TV series-mostly in voice-over roles.
-These include The Fairly OddParents, The Sopranos, The PJ's, Jimmy Kimmel Live!, My Life as a Teenage Robot, Father of the Pride, Disney's House of Mouse, and others.
+These include The Fairly OddParents, The Sopranos, The PJ's, Jimmy Kimmel Live!, My Life as a Teenage Robot, Father of the Pride, House of Mouse, and others.

 In God of War III, Moseley voiced the character King Minos.
 In Night at the Museum: Battle of the Smithsonian video game, Moseley played the role of Theodore Roosevelt, as portrayed in the movie by Robin Williams.
 For Star Wars: The Old Republic, he plays eight roles in the game.

 In 2007, Moseley was chosen for the voice of President Schwarzenegger in The Simpsons Movie.
 The producers had toyed with the idea of having the Schwarzenegger voice sound realistic (Moseley is known for his authentic-sounding impression of Schwarzenegger), as opposed to a parody.
 In the end, they used the original cast member Harry Shearer, who performs the Schwarzenegger parody 'Ranier Wolfcastle' in the TV series, in the US theatrical and DVD version of the film, though English-speaking Simpson fans around the world can hear Moseley's version, as producers decided to use his portrayal of Schwarzenegger in the Simpson's International English version of the movie.